MicrosoftDocs/azure-management-docs/articles/azure-portal/mobile-app/alerts-notifications.md

 This article describes different options for configuring your notifications in the Azure mobile app.

-> [!TIP]
-> Be sure to enable notifications for the Azure mobile app in your device settings.

 ## Enable push notifications for Service Health alerts

 To enable push notifications for Service Health alerts on a subscription in the Azure mobile app, you must have a role that includes write permissions on that subscription, such as Contributor.
 This is because when you enable these notifications, the mobile app creates a resource group that contains all the resources required for the alerts.
 You can [check your access to the subscription in the Azure portal](/azure/role-based-access-control/check-access).